 The Guardian has one.
 The New York Times has one.
 Sydney Morning Herald has one too.
+The Times Of India has one too.
 Most newspapers have a personal finance column.
 Obviously money is a popular topic.
 I must have read thousands of personal finance columns.
 I started writing one here about a year and half ago…this piece is one (though I am not sure it quite qualifies as it’s not ‘regular’, nor in a newspaper as columns are supposed to be).
 So, as a personal finance columnist, I would like to share my two cents about how to read one.

 Firstly, you need to figure whether it’s even worth reading the column.
 The columnist’s credibility matters.
 Just like you wouldn’t take medical advice from a column written by a non-medically-qualified writer, you shouldn’t rely on the financial advice written by anyone who isn’t appropriately qualified or at least has a couple of decades worth of battle scars of being in the financial industry.
 What makes the columnist more knowledgeable than you?
 Has she implemented her advice for herself and succeeded?
 Is there a conflict of interest or is she trying to sell you something?